Skip to main content

 • Added a Cursor vs GitHub Copilot coding-assistant comparison

 Added a direct buyer comparison for engineering teams choosing between Cursor's agent-first editor and cloud-agent workflow and GitHub Copilot's GitHub-centered coding assistant, policy, license, and organization controls.
 The comparison reuses existing Cursor, GitHub Copilot, coding-review, and engineering-manager records; it does not add a new tool, workflow, recipe, verdict, or recommendation rule.
+On 2026-07-07, added one Operator Notes preview experiment to measure post-choice operating-guidance interest without gating the free comparison.

 2026-07-05 · Content